It’s a truism that life is full of ups and downs. When you’re doing well, it seems like the sky’s the limit.

 Sometimes, the only lesson to be learned is that life is hard and sucks sometimes.

-But it's ok.
-The story is still being written.
+But it’s ok.
+The story is still being written, and finding positivity helps me reframe downturns as turnaround points.
 That final chapter is coming!